openemr/openemr/CONTRIBUTING.md

 The maintainers of OpenEMR want to get your pull request in as seamlessly as possible, so please ensure your code is consistent with our [development policies](https://open-emr.org/wiki/index.php/Development_Policies).

-## Code Contributions (local development)
+# Code Contributions (local development)

 You will need a "local" version of OpenEMR to make changes to the source code.
 The easiest way to do this is with [Docker](https://hub.docker.com/r/openemr/openemr/):

-### Starting with Development Docker Environment
+## Starting with Development Docker Environment

 1. [Create your own fork of OpenEMR](https://github.com/openemr/openemr/fork) (you will need a GitHub account) and `git clone` it to your local machine.
+    - If you haven't already, [install git](https://git-scm.com/downloads) for your system
 	- (optional) If you want to set up the base services(e.g. git, docker, docker-compose, openemr-cmd, minkube and kubectl) easily, please try [openemr-env-installer](https://github.com/openemr/openemr-devops/tree/master/utilities/openemr-env-installer)
-    - It's best to also add an `upstream` origin to keep your local fork up to date.
+    - (optional) It's best to also add an `upstream` origin to keep your local fork up to date.
 [Check out this guide](https://oneemptymind.wordpress.com/2018/07/11/keeping-a-fork-up-to-date/) for more info.
-	- If you haven't already, [install git](https://git-scm.com/downloads) for your system
 2. `cd openemr/docker/development-easy` (if you are running this on Raspberry Pi, then instead do `cd openemr/docker/development-easy-arm32` or `cd openemr/docker/development-easy-arm64`)
     - If you haven't already, [install Docker](https://docs.docker.com/install/) and [install compose](https://docs.docker.com/compose/install/) for your system
     - (optional) If you want to troubleshoot with the below steps easier, please also [install openemr-cmd](https://github.com/openemr/openemr-devops/tree/master/utilities/openemr-cmd) for your system